 The total score card for contemporary written sources comes out to 14 literary, 100+ epigraphical, and ~100 papyrological for Tiberius in comparison to 0/0/0 for Jesus.
 When taking into account all of the available evidence over a period of 150 years, the data may be summarized as follows:

-I reiterate that the paucity of sources does not necessarily imply Jesus’ non-existence.
+I reiterate that the paucity of early, reliable sources for Jesus does not necessarily imply his non-existence.
 Tons of real, anonymous people lived in antiquity who receive no source attestation and are historically lost.
-Nevertheless, the scarcity of early, reliable sources for Jesus does make the details of his life obscure, embellished, and irretrievable to history.
+Nevertheless, the scarcity of early, reliable sources does make the details of Jesus’ life obscure, embellished, and irretrievable to history.
 The Jesus that people believe in today, pray to, and discuss in church is a later theological fabrication, hopelessly divorced from the distant, ambiguous historical Jesus of the past.